Mathematical Finance Program

 3. Option pricing in an investment setting

-4. New class of statistical measures for distributional tail dependence
+4. A new class of statistical measures for distributional tail dependence

 The classical measures for distributional tail dependence, such as the coefficients for lower and upper tail dependence, lose their significance if the distributional tails are thinner than that specified by power-law decay (so-called regularly varying tails).
 This work is focused on introducing and testing a new class of tail measures which are well defined and meaningful for pairs of random variables having an arbitrary distributional tail.
 The work will be extended to dynamic tail measures and in dimension larger than two.

 A market index is a carefully chosen portfolio of investment holdings that represents (a segment of) a financial market.
 The calculation of the index value derives from a valuation of the underlying holdings.
 (In traditional financial markets, these would be the prices of shares held in the index portfolio.)
-Investors cannot invest directly in an index, the index value is used solely as a benchmark to gauge the movements of a market or market segment, as well as for developing tradable, index-based funds in which investing can occur.
-Once index-based funds exist, than derivatives, such as call and put options, can be developed and priced, using the index-based fund as the underlying asset.
-This in turn allows investors to implement insurance strategies against adverse market conditions.
+Investors cannot invest directly in an index, as the index value is used solely as a benchmark to gauge the movements of a market or market segment and for developing tradable, index-based funds in which investing can occur.
+Once index-based funds exist, then derivatives, such as call and put options, can be developed and priced using the index-based fund as the underlying asset.
+This allows investors to implement insurance strategies against adverse market conditions.
 This project has the overarching goal for developing indices for non-traditional “markets” that have huge financial impacts.
 Generally, index valuation is based on a simple method (such as equal or market capital weighting of the values of the assets in the portfolio).
 We seek to employ risk-minimizing or return-maximizing valuation methods based upon modern portfolio theory.

 5A.
 Indices on financial losses caused by natural disasters and crime